ana-borges/Counting-Simulator/README.md

-# 325: Can you Count?
+# 3, 2, 5 Can you Count?

-A game in which you need to count how many objects are on the screen!
+A game in which you need to count how many goats are on the screen!
 It's harder than it sounds ;)

-## Assests
+## Assets

 Goats: https://opengameart.org/content/mountain-goat-sprites